data-for-change/anyway/README.md

   * windows shell: `set DATABASE_URL="sqlite:///local.db"`

 2. First time, create tables: `python models.py`
-3. Extract the [example accidents file](https://drive.google.com/file/d/0B4yX8HDe1VaTSjNMUXYyeW4yQkk/view?usp=sharing) into `/static/data/lms` (or ask permission and get the [complete accidents file](https://drive.google.com/file/d/0B4yX8HDe1VaTdWdPMXV5c2gycW8/view?usp=sharing)).
+3. Optionally, get the [complete accidents file](https://drive.google.com/file/d/0B4yX8HDe1VaTdWdPMXV5c2gycW8/view?usp=sharing) after sending a permission request, and extract it into `/static/data/lms`.
+Otherwise you'll use the [example accidents file](https://drive.google.com/file/d/0B4yX8HDe1VaTSjNMUXYyeW4yQkk/view?usp=sharing) that you already got with the code, so no need to get it again.
-4. Populate the data (markers etc.): `python process.py`
+4. Populate the data (markers etc.): `python process.py`: this will take less than an hour if you're using the example files (default), but if you have the complete data it may take several days.
+Be prepared.
-5. Run app: `python main.py`
+5. Run the app: `python main.py`: do this whenever you start working and want to try out your code.
 6. Browse to http://127.0.0.1:5000

 It is useful to add the following to your `~/.bashrc` (fixing for the correct path):